Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ![Attribute set mappings](../../Assets/Screenshots/DataHub/Settings/ETL/AttributeSetMappings.png "[Attribute set mappings]")

-1. Click the attribute set mapping to which you want to add a differing language or scope attribute mapping for a certain destination attribute.
+1. Click the attribute set mapping to which you want to add a custom language or scope attribute mapping for a certain destination attribute.
     The *Mapping from "Source attribute set name" to "Destination attribute set name"* view is displayed.

     ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")

-2. Select the checkbox of the attribute mapping to which you want to add a differing mapping for another language or scope.
+2. Select the checkbox of the attribute mapping to which you want to add a custom mapping for another language or scope.
     The editing toolbar is displayed above the attribute mappings.

     ![Mapping selected](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSelected.png "[Mapping selected]")